 The Appellate Court of Maryland's (Formerly the Court of Special Appeals) publication, A Guide for Self-Representation, is helpful for those pursuing an appeal.

-The Maryland State Bar Association has a number of Legal Information Brochures.
+The Maryland State Bar Association has a number of Legal Links, which contain legal-related information may prove helpful and are provided solely as a public service.

 B. Legal Clinics and Help Centers